marwanhawari/marwan/README.md

 # Usage
 `marwan` can be run from the command line and will automatically open your web browser.

+* Open one of my GitHub repositories:
 ```
 $ marwan -g pyinterview
 Opening https://www.github.com/marwanhawari/pyinterview
 ```

+* Open my LinkedIn page:
 ```
 $ marwan -l
 Opening https://www.linkedin.com/in/marwanhawari/